-Mini-course is provided as a 30-page PDF, with a separate Science Tool Kit PDF to use to collect your badges
+Mini-course is provided as a 31-page PDF including a separate Science Tool Kit PDF to collect your badges.

 Prefer a printed mini-course?
 Molecules Are Everywhere! is also available as a beautiful workbook here on Amazon.com.

 - Story: Ellie the Electron Finds a Friend.
 Join Ellie and her hydrogen atom as they look for other lonely electrons and introduce you to the concept of covalent bonding.

 - Activity 1: Make a Molecule!
 Cut out atoms and make your own molecules using the guide provided.

 - Activity 2: Be a Molecule with Your Friends.
 Now it’s time to BE part of a molecule yourself.
 Grab some friends or stuffed animals and get ready to bond!

 - Activity 3: Electron Match Card Game.
 Cut out the playing cards and see who can get the most points by pairing lonely electrons and making molecules.